gaqzi/reflections/content/python/contextmanager.md

 Notice the order they're closed.
 Context managers are treated as a stack, and should be exited in reverse order in which they're entered.
 If an exception occurs, this order matters, as any context manager could suppress the exception, at which point the remaining managers will not even get notified of this.
 The `__exit__` method is also permitted to raise a different exception, and other context managers then should be able to handle that new exception.

-## Combining Multiple Context Managers
+## Combining multiple context managers

 You can combine multiple context managers too.
 Let's consider these two managers.